Bjorn-Strom/FSS/README.md

 Built atop the fantastic [Emotion-js](https://github.com/emotion-js/emotion) library and uses that for all CSS generation.

 ## Examples 🤓
-Quick example here, check the documentation for more examples.
+Quick example here, check the documentation for more information.
 ```fsharp
 let buttonStyle =
     fss